 Google knows that the absence of the Internet can make people lose their minds.
-When you encounter the dreaded “Unable to connect to the Internet” or “There is no Internet connection” screen, watch yourself.
-It is almost a certainty that chairs will start flying around the room at any moment.
 Luckily, Google hopes to stave off violent reactions with this cute and addictive game.
 One of the more well-known “hidden” games, this one requires Google’s Chrome browser.

-Referencing the seminal Real Time Strategy Game “Starcraft,” Zerg Rush will leave you clicking your mouse frantically.
+Referencing the seminal real-time strategy fame Starcraft, Zerg Rush is a little simpler than Blizzard’s seminal game.
 For those who have never played Starcraft, the Zerg are a race of insect-like aliens.
-Performing a “Zerg Rush” requires a player to quickly amass a large army of weak units and uses them to overwhelm an enemy.
+Performing a “Zerg Rush” requires a player to quickly amass a large army of weak units and use them to overwhelm an enemy.

 Search “Zerg Rush” in Google and prepare yourself as Google Os swarm in from all corners of your screen.
 Eventually the Os will destroy the search results, but you can eliminate them by clicking on them with your mouse.
 How long can you last?

-Google’s hidden Pac-Man game isn’t exactly hidden.
-The custom Pac-Man game appeared as a Google “doodle” on May 21, 2010.
+This custom Pac-Man game appeared as a Google “doodle” on May 21, 2010.
 This playable version of Pac-Man was made to celebrate the 30th anniversary of the incredibly popular arcade game.
-To start munching on pac-dots, simply Google “pacman.”
-Just make sure you avoid Pinky, Inky, Blinky and Clyde.
+To start munching on pac-dots, simply Google “pacman,” and you can get down to the timeless business of avoiding Inky, Pinky, Blinky and Clyde.

 Breakout is a 1972 arcade game developed by Steve Wozniak and Steve Jobs.
 Players control a paddle that bounces a ball into bricks arranged at the top of the screen.
 The goal is to volley the ball back and forth between the paddle and the bricks until all the bricks are knocked out.
 To access this classic, type “Atari Breakout” into Google’s Image Search.
-All of the search results will morph into bricks, and you control the paddle with the arrow keys or your mouse.
+All of the search results will morph into bricks.
+Control the paddle with the arrow keys or your mouse.

 Honorable Mention: Six Degrees of Kevin Bacon